aljawaid/Glancer/README.md

 - Add task icon to task title for easier identification
 - Replace menu dropdown with direct action buttons
-  - Redesign Comment Action Buttons
+  - Redesign Comment Action buttons
-  - Add Back to Top Button
+  - Add Back to Top button within each comment
       - Scroll smoothly to the top of the page _(applies to all `a` links)_
-  - Buttons appear on only on hover
+  - Comment Action buttons appear on only on hover
-  - Add Project Board Button
+  - Add Project Board button within each comment
 - Button Order:
   - _Left_ - Back to Top
   - _Left_ - Board